 - Improve the product delivery

-- To what level is your communication plan impacting the stakeholders, media, and government?
+- How does your communication plan impact the stakeholders, media, and government?

-Find out the potential audiences /readers of your communication plan:
+1. Find out the potential audiences /readers of your communication plan

 It would help if you found out the potential audience your associations might be contacting or trying to influence you.
 These audiences are your consumers, members, concerned associations, educators, industrialists, media, etc. This would include your study and research on the people who might directly impact the ongoing projects or the activities and find out the groups who are part of the organization or an outsider but are related to the project.
 This would enable you to prioritize your targeted audience and make a better decision.

-Activities that you need to put in before or after communication implementation:
+2. Activities that you need to put in before or after communication implementation

-You need to make a judgment on the kind of information and activities that you need to share your information.
+You need to judge the kind of information and activities you need to share your information.
 Then, form different groups or communities, conduct reviews, and evaluate the processes.
-Involve in the monthly community meeting and create a forum where concerned people can converse or share a concern.
+Involve in the monthly community meeting and create a forum where concerned people can converse or share concerns.
 It is also very imperative to share your research or findings with the evaluators and perform surveys.

 Know the language your audience speaks and whether the language you use is formal or informal, simple or sophisticated.
-Simply if you are reaching out to the people, you have to write and use the people’s language.
-Else for dignitaries or corporate world, sophisticated language is required.
+If you are reaching out to the people, you must write and use the people’s language.
+Else for dignitaries or the corporate world, sophisticated language is required.
 The situation might come in deciding whether to choose an informal or a formal language.
 Sometimes too formal language might make the listeners feel you are not speaking to them.
 The language should be straightforward and clear, showing what you want to say and feel.

-Think of the best media mode for communication, which could be electronic, print, or verbal.
-These mediums could range from pamphlets, flyers, covers, websites, cards, Television, etc. Discuss the ideas with the managerial team and other Staff and develop the idea that would get you success.
+Think of the best media mode for communication: electronic, print, or verbal.
+These mediums could include pamphlets, flyers, covers, websites, cards, and Television.
+Discuss the ideas with the managerial team and other Staff and develop the idea that would get you success.
 The medium needed for communication also depends on the audience being targeted during the communication process.